 - iCloud Drive — Built in cloud storage by a company dedicated to privacy.
 The data isn’t on Canadian soil, but Apple has history fought fiercely for user privacy.

-- Dropbox — Industry leading service with 1TB of cloud storage — US Servers
+- Dropbox — Industry leading service with 1TB of cloud storage — uses US Servers

 - OneDrive — Microsoft’s entrant into Cloud storage 1TB with home or business Office 365 — Home resides on US servers, Business subscriptions can elect to have their data reside in Canada only.

 - Google Drive — Now referred to Google Backup and Sync, your data is 100% US hosted.
 Bottom of the list because the service is all advertising supported, so while your data will never be seen by a human, the info is being mined for advertising purposes.